frederikvig/nyum/_recipes/pasta-sausage-sauce.md

 ---

 > Drain the pasta, and dress with the sauce, adding a little of the reserved cooking liquid if necessary.
 Toss with salt, pepper and Parmesan, and serve.

----

-> Toss the drained pasta into the sausage pan, pour in the egg mixture, and toss for 1 minute off the heat (the egg will gently cook in the residual heat).

----

-> Loosen with a good splash of reserved cooking water, season to perfection with sea salt and pepper, and finely grate over the remaining Parmesan.
-If using, finely chop the parsley, add as garnish.